jhunschejones/Everest/README.md

 I am especially proud of the way I was able to use a bit of Ruby and some CSS flexbox to get the activity timeline to alternate left-to-right from one month to the next, similar to the Basecamp 3 UI.
 I also used CSS to recreate the Basecamp 3 place-holder avatars, instead of using images to reduce extra asset storage.

 Viewers of the site will also notice that it adapts well on mobile screens as well.
-Everest is an application for the modern web and I am a strong proponent of responsive UIs whenever possible, even when native mobile apps are an option *(as in Basecamp’s case.)* Bonus fact -- I also started learning Swift in 2020 just for fun and to keep the creative juices flowing.
+Everest is an application for the modern web and I am a strong proponent of responsive UIs whenever possible, even when native mobile apps are an option *(as in Basecamp’s case.)* Bonus fact &mdash; I also started learning Swift in 2020 just for fun and to keep the creative juices flowing.
 Perhaps a native Everest app could lie in my future?

 ***HTML-first UIs***